-Michelle Johnston is the Executive Vice President of Policy for the Society of United Professionals, IFPTE Local 160.
+Michelle Johnston is the Secretary-Treasurer/Chief Administration Officer for the Society of United Professionals, IFPTE Local 160.
 The Society is the union of choice for more than 8,000 professional employees in Ontario, including engineers, scientists, supervisors and lawyers.
 Ms. Johnston also serves on the Board of Directors of the Electricity Human Resources Canada (EHRC), and actively participates on the Canadian Labour Congress’ Human Rights Advisory Committee and their Indigenous Rights Working Group as well as the Society of United Professionals’ Women’s Committee.
 Ms. Johnston has been involved in Ontario’s electricity industry for more than 30 years.
 Prior to her election, Ms. Johnston was a Senior Business Process Specialist at Hydro One.

 Ms. Johnston holds an Honours BA from Laurentian University.
 In her spare time she dedicates her efforts to the Leukemia & Lymphoma Society of Canada and the CIBC Run for the Cure.

 Cathy Sprague is the Executive Vice President of Human Resources at Bruce Power.
 Her role is to oversee Bruce Power’s Human Resources function including Labour Relations, Recruitment, Talent Management, Employee Engagement, Code of Conduct, Wellness and Total Rewards.